pengc99/uverse_eapol/README.md

 * Netsys 100SFP-S VDSL SFP module
 * AT&T Uverse Router / Gateway BGW210-700
 * A router that is capable of setting VLANs on the WAN / Ethernet interface, and has an SFP port
-  * I'm using a Ubiquiti Unifi Security Gateway Pro 4 port.
+  * I'm using a Ubiquiti Unifi Security Gateway Pro 4.
 Any prosumer or professional router should allow you to set the VLAN on the WAN interface, but I haven't seen this option in consumer Linksys / Netgear etc type routers.
 You may need to flash an alternative firmware like OpenWRT to get this if you have a consumer grade router.
 Additionally, if your router does not have an SFP port, you can also just build a device that bridges an SFP module to an Ethernet interface, but that is left as an exercise for the reader.

 ##### Software Needed
 * curl (already installed on recent Windows 10 builds)